ArashAh/version_control_workshop/part-1.md

 23. **Commit to be uncommitted**

-    - Add another line to README file: “Input from local repo to be committed and uncommitted, the content is the same, only the commit is reversed.”
+    - Add another line to `README.md`: "Input from local repository to be committed and uncommitted, the content is the same, only the commit is reversed."
     - Commit with:
     ```bash
     git commit -a -m "to be uncommitted"